 We compare prices from all of the leading hotel sites so you can find the best deal for you.

 Looking for a sprinkle of movie magic with your stay?
-Then book a hotel in the United States in 2016 or 2017 that played a starring role in one of your favourite films.
+Then book a hotel in the United States in 2017 that played a starring role in one of your favourite films.

 The Beverly Wilshire in Los Angeles was the setting for the romance of Julia Roberts and Richard Gere in ‘Pretty Woman’.

 The Fontainebleau overlooking Miami Beach starred in Al Pacino gangster flick ‘Scarface’.